-Section: Credit Requirement: Exclusions Credits Target 2 SITE ASPECTS (SA) 18+1B SA P1 ENVIRONMENTALLY PURCHASING PLAN Demonstrate that environmentally purchasing plan and procedure either following their internal company guideline or other international standards shall be in place.
+Section: Credit Requirement: Exclusions Credits Target 2 SITE ASPECTS (SA) 18+1B Sa P1 ENVIRONMENTALLY PURCHASING PLAN Demonstrate that environmentally purchasing plan and procedure either following their internal company guideline or other international standards shall be in place.
 None.
-Required Sa 1 BEAM CERTIFIED BUILDING Alternatively, None.
-5 Up to 4 credits for an uncertified building that meets the listed performance characteristics.
-SA 2 NOISE FROM BUILDING EQUIPMENT 1 credit for demonstrating that the level of the intruding noise at the facade of the potential noise sensitive receivers is in compliance with the criterial recommended in the Hong Kong Planning Standards and Guidelines.
+Required Sa 1 BEAM CERTIFIED 5 credits where the building has been certified with Platinum grade; 4 credits where the building has been certified with Gold grade; or 3 credits where the building has been certified with any other grade.
 None.
+5 BUILDING Alternatively, Up to 4 credits for an uncertified building that meets the listed performance characteristics.
+SA 2 NOISE FROM BUILDING EQUIPMENT 1 credit for demonstrating that the level of the intruding noise at the facade of the potential noise sensitive receivers is in compliance with the criteria recommended in the Hong Kong Planning Standards and Guidelines.
 1 SA 3 LIGHT POLLUTION 1 credit for demonstrating that obstrusive light from exterior lighting meets the specified performance for the environmental zone in which the building development is located.
-None.
-1 SA 4 Health, Safety and Environmental Management 1 credit where the building management operates an Operational Health and Safety Management System certified to OHSAS 18001 or an Environmental Management System to ISO14001.
+1 SA 4 HEALTH, SAFETY AND ENVIRONMENTAL MANAGEMENT 1 credit where the building management operates an Operational Health and Safety Management System certified to OHSAS 18001 or an Environmental Management System to ISO14001.
 1 BONUS credit where both a certified OHSAS and a certified EMS are in place.
 None.
-1 1B SA 5 ENVIRONMENTAL PURCHASING PRACTICES 1 credit for demonstrating 70% of purchased items are environmentally friendly materials, products or equipment for the past 12 months, or equivalent programme for implementation.
-None.
+1 1B Sa 5 ENVIRONMENTAL PURCHASING PRACTICES 1 credit for demonstrating 70% of purchased items are environmentally friendly materials, products or equipment for the past 12 months, or equivalent programme for implementation.
 1 1 credit for implementing an effective system of regular inspection, cleaning and maintenance of the building's fabric and structure.
-1 SA 6 Building and Site Operation and Maintenance 1 credit for implementing an effective system of regular inspection, cleaning and maintenance of areas and facilities external to the building.
+1 SA 6 BUILDING AND SITE OPERATION AND MAINTENANCE 1 credit for implementing an effective system of regular inspection, cleaning and maintenance of areas and facilities external to the building.
 Refer to assessment criteria.
 1 1 credit for providing a fully documented operations and maintenance manual for the building and site to the minimum specified.
 1